 The federal department of foreign affairs (through the relevant cantonal department) is responsible for examining and deciding whether applications for work permits made by companies employing foreign workers are admissible on socio-economic ground.

-Conditions and procedures are different for nationals of the European Community member states and European Trade Association (EFTA) member States, and for those of the other countries ("non-EU/Swiss").
+Conditions and procedures are different for nationals of the European Community member states and European Trade Association (EFTA) member States, and for those of the other countries (“third countries”).

-B Permit: The B permit is the most common permit type for expatriates in Switzerland.
-It is a long-term work permit based on the economic interests of the company and the employees qualifications.
+The B permit is the most common permit type for expatriates in Switzerland.
+It is a long-term work permit based on the economic interests of the company and the employee's qualifications.
 It is in principle, granted to employees who are part of an inter-company transfer for a long period, important internal projects, or who possess skills not available in the local market.

-G Permit: The G permit is generally granted to workers who reside in neighboring countries (France, Germany, Lichtenstein, Austria and Italy) and work in Switzerland.
+The G permit is generally granted to workers who reside in neighbouring countries (France, Germany, Lichtenstein, Austria and Italy) and work in Switzerland.

 Migraweb is a service produced by migrants for migrants and offers a wealth of information and useful links about everyday life in Switzerland.